 Sometimes we’re encouraging you – our wonderful readers – to try a new, exotic ingredient; other times we’re hoping to teach you a new cooking technique; and still other times we guide you step-by-step through a recipe that results in a wonderfully impressive dish!

-But I actually get equally excited when we can share classic recipes with you – like this one for our Rice Pilaf.
+But I actually get equally excited when we can share homemade versions of classic recipes with you – like today’s Rice Pilaf.
 Recipes like this are so easy and delicious – but better yet – you probably already have all of the ingredients in your kitchen cabinet!

 Depending on the saltiness of the chicken stock you use for cooking, the addition of some additional salt may or may not be needed.

 ½ cup uncooked orzo pasta

 1 tablespoon extra virgin olive oil

 3 tablespoons butter

 1 cup uncooked long grain white rice